move-language/move/language/documentation/book/src/structs-and-resources.md

 dropped, and cannot be stored in global storage.
 This means that all values have to have ownership transferred (linear) and the values must be dealt with by the end of the program's execution (ephemeral).
-We can relax this behavior by giving the struct [abilities](./abilities.md) which allow values to be copied or dropped and also to be stored in global storage or to define gobal storage schemas.
+We can relax this behavior by giving the struct [abilities](./abilities.md) which allow values to be copied or dropped and also to be stored in global storage or to define global storage schemas.

 ## Defining Structs